Ask Slashdot: Should You Use Password Managers?

 I agree.
 I use KeePass *without* the browser integration extension.
 I let my browser store passwords for unimportant things like forums but I always manually copy passwords from my KeePass database for things like email, shopping and banking sites.

-PasswordSafe (Score:4, Informative)
+PasswordSafe (Score:5, Informative)

 I am surprised no one has endorsed PasswordSafe yet!
 Written originally by Bruce Schneier, open source, and ported to Android which lets me sync my pwd database files between devices via Dropbox.
 I've been using it for years and plan to continue.